gregwhitaker/catnap/README.md

 Please see the included [example projects](catnap-examples) for demonstrations on how to configure and use Catnap with all of the supported web frameworks.

+## Bugs and Feedback

+For bugs, questions and discussions please use the [Github Issues](https://github.com/gregwhitaker/catnap/issues).

 ##License
 Copyright 2016 Greg Whitaker